dotnet/csharplang/proposals/low-level-struct-improvements.md

 Ideally the language could reduce the impact of silent breaking changes by issuing a warning when an API silently falls into the troublesome behavior.
 That would be a method that both takes a `ref`, returns `ref struct` but does not actually capture the `ref` in the `ref struct`.
 The compiler could issue a diagnostic in that case informing developers such `ref` should be annotated as `scoped ref` instead.

-The challenge to keep in mind with respect to compat is thi breaking change and the impact of the breaking change can appear in different libraries.
+The challenge to keep in mind with respect to compat is this breaking change and the impact of the breaking change can appear in different libraries.
 Consider the following:

 ```c#
 // Widget.Library.dll